 Child Arrangements Orders

-If negotiating in this way doesn’t work a father can make an application to the Courts for a child arrangements order.
+If agreement cannot be reached through negotiation a father can make an application to the Courts for a child arrangements order.
 This will set out where the child will live and when they will spend time with the other parent.

 It’s not a forgone conclusion that children live with their mothers and fathers are denied the ability to spend time with their children.
 There are regularly cases where arrangements are changed quite dramatically meaning that children spend more time with dad or even live most of the week with their father.
 Of course, this only happens if it’s in the best interest of the child and this has to be proven.